sudikshaacharya97/sudikshaacharya/README.md

 - 🔭 I'm currently working on *several Machine Learning topics* and implementing *projects*
 - 📝 Learning *ETL and Data Pipelines with Shell, Airflow, and Kafka, a course by **IBM*
 - 📫 You can reach me at *sudiksha.acharyaa7@gmail.com*
+- 📄 Previous Experience: Data Analytics and Engineering at HSBC

 - ⚡ Fun fact: *Outside of data, I enjoy dancing, exploring trails, and watching horror movies.
 I love mental challenges, from deciphering data to cracking riddles! 🕵️‍♂️🎬💃*